qinyinghua/NoSQL/README.md

         -- different nodes can disagree about the order in which operations took place.
         -- be able to keep all nodes "availability" - can handle requests on all nodes.

-## Mongo Cluster with Sharding Network Partition Experiements and Results
+## Part I - Mongo Cluster with Sharding Network Partition Experiements and Results

 I refer to the official document to install the MongoDB 3.6 shard clustering, [https://docs.mongodb.com/v3.6/tutorial/convert-replica-set-to-replicated-shard-cluster/](https://docs.mongodb.com/v3.6/tutorial/convert-replica-set-to-replicated-shard-cluster/).